themesberg/flowbite/content/components/clipboard.md

 {{< /example >}}

 ## Copy source code block

+This example can be used to copy and paste code inside a `<pre>` and `<code>` block by clicking on a button with an icon position inside the block and also show a tooltip with a message when the text has been copied.

+You need to add an extra `data-copy-to-clipboard-content-type="innerHTML"` data attribute to the trigger element (ie. the button) to specify that the content that is to be copied is from the `innerHTML` of the target element (ie. the code block).

+You also need to add the `data-copy-to-clipboard-html-entities="true"` option to the trigger element so that the copied text will be decoded from HTML entities to plain text that will work inside your code editor.

 {{< example id="clipboard-source-block" class="flex justify-center items-center h-full" github="components/clipboard.md" show_dark=true iframeHeight="480" javascript=`
 const clipboard = FlowbiteInstances.getInstance('CopyClipboard', 'code-block');